-Benefit from income tax directly charged to OCI in 2018 and 2017 amounted to P0.22 million and P0.24 million, respectively.
+Provision for (benefit from) income tax directly charged to OCI in 2019 and 2018 amounted to ₱0.51 million and (₱0.22) million, respectively.

-18. Related Party Transactions
+19. Related Party Transactions

 Related party relationships exist when one party has the ability to control, directly or indirectly, through one or more intermediaries, the other party, or exercise significant influence over the other party in making financial and operating decisions.
 Such relationships also exist between and/or among entities which are under common control with the reporting enterprise, or between and/or among the reporting enterprise and its key management personnel, directors, or its stockholders.